Today you are going to see the exact ten writing techniques I use in every article I write.

-The intro is one sentence word — it’s literally six-words long.
+- The intro is one sentence word—it’s six-words long.

-Ramit then goes to give a detailed explanation of his story — why he was awkward, what he did, and why he realized it was a mistake.
+- Ramit then gives a detailed explanation of his story—why he was awkward, what he did, and why he realized it was a mistake.

 While the conclusion isn’t as strong (he could have given more specifics about his and his student’s change), it’s still enough to get you hooked on the rest of the guide.

-Avoid making the situation and conclusion too complicated and long — all that matters is that your story is interesting.
+Avoid making the situation and conclusion too complicated and lengthy—all that matters is that your story is interesting.

 I love GMB, but their stories are too simple.
 How would I get elbow pain?
 How do you know having elbow pain is “excruciating”?

-Not all stories need to be based on your own life.
+You don’t have to base your stories on your life.
 You can invent stories by using words and expressions like:

 - Think about